FergusJPWalsh/heyden-formulae/README.md

 ## Source

-Both the Latin text and Greek translation are new critical editions prepared by Fergus Walsh.
+Both the Latin text and Greek translation are new critical editions by Fergus Walsh.

 The witnesses to the text and translaton and their sigla are: